-In Part One, we covered the different features of the Table of Posts.
+In Part One, we looked at the different features and functions of the Posts Table.

-In this tutorial, you will learn how to edit and delete an individual WordPress post, how to perform individual and bulk post edits and deletions, and many other useful tips to help you save time using and editing WordPress posts.
+This tutorial shows you how to edit and delete a single WordPress post, how to perform single and bulk post edits and deletions, and provides additional tips to save you time editing your WordPress posts.

-This brings you to the WordPress Posts section …
+This brings you to the Posts screen …

 (Posts area – Table of Posts)